 Dentures can be made to replace a single tooth, several teeth or be made as a complete set of false teeth.

 If a tooth has been lost as a result of an accident, such as fall or sporting injury, a single tooth denture can be made as an emergency in just one day.

 Generally for larger spaces more detailed information would be required and this would be collected over a series of four appointments.

 Dentures are made by taking impressions of the jaws and teeth, from which a specialist dental laboratory will produce and fabricate a set of cosmetic teeth on a metal or acrylic framework.

-With the provision of bite measurements, colour and shape of the desired teeth, alongside clinical photographs, the laboratory can reproduce, as close as possible the original look of the lost teeth or change the aesthetics if so requested.
+The laboratory can reproduce, as close as possible the original look of the lost teeth or change the aesthetics if so requested.
+To do this, we need the provision of bite measurements, colour and shape of the desired teeth, alongside clinical photographs.

 Benefits of Dentures